sneakaway-studio/CTS-Viz/README.md

 		- 2. Drag config file to visualizer game object
 		- 3. Make animations, change properties, etc
 		- 4. Click Save button to update values in config file with current values of animation
-- [ ] Video export
-	- [ ] Make a video export button
-	- [ ] Change a file name and resolution `00-00-01-spain-canary-islands-lotus-berthelotii-20220817-095839-4K-24H.mp4`
-	- [ ] Where does it save
-	- [ ] How long does it run?
-	- [ ] Can we have grey default Unity background?
-	- [ ] Do you want it to record interaction?
-	- [ ] What happens in the gallery?
-	- [ ] Make tests, give to Joelle, she edits into 3 or 6 div
 - [ ] UI
 	- [X] Add control viz buttons
 	- [ ] Improve button style
 	- [ ] Add overlay with instructions?
-- [ ] Time Class
-	- [ ] 24 hour clock (controllable starttime, endtime, and timeScale)
-		- 1. 00:00:00–23:59:59 at 00:24:00, then speed up simulation *60
-		- 2. Make variable named offset
-	- [ ] Display clock
-	- [ ] Move "sun"
 - [ ] Sky
 	- [ ] Skybox image
 	- [ ] Lighting / Rendering